borcun/free/t/readme.md

 t is twitter client application which you can manage your account, tweet, display tweets. it is based-on ruby, so the ruby have to be installed in order to use t application.

 1. First of all, you have to install ruby-dev package.
-After that, t have to be installed via gem. sudo apt-get / yum install ruby-dev sudo gem install t
+After that, t have to be installed via gem.<br>
+   sudo apt-get / yum install ruby-dev<br>
+   sudo gem install t

 2. Next, visit https://dev.twitter.com/apps/new page to create a twitter application.
 There are